smbape/node-vrdom/README.md

 }
 ```

-To prevent any potential memory leak, I delete every thing that was created by my components:
+To prevent any potential memory leak, I delete everything that was created by my components:

   - `props`, `refs` and `_reactInternalInstance` was created by React.
   - `id` is for debugging purpose.
   - any other owned properties must have been created by my components.

-Because preact add multiple enumarable properties to any component, deleting them put preact in an unexpected state.
+Because preact add multiple enumarable properties to any component, deleting them puts preact in an unexpected state.

 Javascript has no "private" properties nor methods.
-The best you can do is to define a generated random property, non enumerable and put all your stuff in that property.
+The best you can do is to define a random, non enumerable, generated property and put all your stuff in that property.
 Something similar is done in jQuery and React.

-I was unable to fully understand preact code to fix all of those problems.
+I was unable to fully understand the preact code to fix all of those problems.
 I gave up.

 The good attitude should have been to open issues on preact.
 However, the idea that a future problem may rise, a problem that I won't be able to solve because I was unable to make preact code myself pissed me off.